DeepLabCut/DeepLabCut/docs/docker.md

 ```

 on your machine (potentially in a virtual environment, or an existing Anaconda environment).
-Note that this will *not* install Tensorflow, or any other DeepLabCut dependencies---the Docker containers are completely isolated from your existing software installation!
+Note that this will *not* disprupt or install Tensorflow, or any other DeepLabCut dependencies on your computer---the Docker containers are completely isolated from your existing software installation!

 ## Usage modes

 With `deeplabcut-docker`, you can use the images in three modes.

 - *Note 1: When running any of the following commands first, it can take some time to complete (a few minutes, depending on your internet connection), since it downloads the Docker image in the background.
 If you do not see any errors in your terminal, assume that everything is working fine!
 Subsequent runs of the command will be faster.*
 - *Note 2: The Terminal mode image can be used on all supported plattforms (Linux and MacOS).
-The GUI images can only be considered stable on Linux systems as of DeepLabCut 2.0.0.2 and need additional configuration on Mac.*
+The GUI images can only be considered stable on Linux systems as of DeepLabCut 2.2.0.2 and need additional configuration on Mac.*

 ### GUI mode